mslinn/jekyll_plugin_support/README.md

 `JekyllTag` and `JekyllBlock` subclasses of `jekyll_plugin_support` can utilize the `attribution` option if they are published as a gem.
 `JekyllTagNoArgParsing` and `JekyllBlockNoArgParsing` subclasses cannot.
+This feature is usually only desired for `JekyllBlock` subclasses.

 * When used as a keyword option, a default value is used for the attribution string.
 * When used as a name/value option, the attribution string can be specified.